MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/project-docs/contributions/merging-pull-requests.md

 Contributors must ensure that the following criteria is met before a pull request (PR) can be merged:

-1. All PR comments are resolved.
+* All PR comments are resolved.
-2. Approvals are dismissed when a new commit is pushed.
+* Approvals are dismissed when a new commit is pushed.
-3. PR has a clear and concise title.
+* PR has a clear and concise title.
-4. PR has a clear description explaining the fix or feature.
+* PR has a clear description explaining the fix or feature.
-5. The PR passes all status checks, including unit tests.
+* The PR passes all status checks, including unit tests.
-6. The code changes must have `<summary>` blocks for all public and protected types and members.
+* The code changes must have `<summary>` blocks for all public and protected types and members.
-7. Author confirmed code changes were tested within the Unity Editor and on at least one XR device.
+* Author confirmed code changes were tested within the Unity Editor and on at least one XR device.
 This does not apply for changes to only documentation or pipeline scripts.
-8. The PR must have at least one approval from a contributor with the write role.
-Exceptional circumstances may require additional approvals.
+* The PR must have at least one approval from a contributor that has the write role.
+Some circumstances may require additional approvals.

 If any of these criteria are not met, block the pull request by adding the "Do Not Merge" label, and kindly explain your reasoning for blocking.